mkinross/image-resize/README.md

 # image-resize
 Resize all images in a folder and save to a new sub-folder called web

-This Python3 file will update all images in a folder and create and save to a new sub-folder called 'web'.
+This Python3 script will update all images in a folder and create and save to a new sub-folder called 'web'.

 This works with images taken on an iPhone.
 I haven't tried other cameras.